tim-mcdonnell/ncaa-prediction-model/docs/overview/tech-stack.md

 - Consistent API across algorithms
 - Excellent pipeline abstractions
 - Strong community and documentation
-- Seamless integration with pandas and NumPy
+- Seamless integration with NumPy and our data pipeline